sailor27/react-taproom/GUIDE.md

 1. Restructure component tree to include admin component area.
 Admin area will include copy of ticket list, and route to add keg child component.

-2. Create Admin component and route to admin component from home
+2. Create Admin component and route to admin component from app in header

-3. Create new keg form and route from admin
+3. Create new keg form and display in header if on admin route

 4. Lift state to app component, and pass keg data into list and admin component.